RobersonLab/RobersonLab.github.io/index.md

 <h1>Code</h1>
 We use statistics and bioinformatics techniques in our research.
 For statistical analysis we primarily rely on R, and for scripting and programming we tend to use python and C++.
 You can locate code that we have found useful on the lab <a href="http://github.com/robersonlab">GitHub</a> site.

-<h1>Cores</h1>
-Part of the lab effort helps to support some core resources available to the general research community.
-Please contact us if you have any interest in using these core resources.

-<h2>Thrombomicroangiopathy, thrombotic, and thrombolytic disease core</h2>
-This is a core collaboration with the Hematology division.
-We focus on individual patients with putative clotting / complement disorders, or small cohorts of individuals that may have such disorders.
-Our typical role is to help provide the design of appropriate pathway oriented capture designs, multiplexed sequencing, genotyping from the NGS data, and interpretation of the detected variants.